Muskegon 3D Photogrammetry and Underwater Museum Interpretation CZ 540 – Michigan City, IN

 The original structure was purchased for preservation by John Ward Wheeler, a Crown Point resident, and local Civil War hero, and reassembled over a gully at the Lake County Fairgrounds.

-The Lake County Board of Commissioners received a Lake Michigan Coastal Grant for $100,000 to use toward the restoration and repairs of this 140-year-old bridge in 2015.
-Completed in 2018, the bridge has been fully restored and provides a unique and historic interpretive area for cultural, historical, architectural, and artistic education.
+In 2015, the Lake County Board of Commissioners received a $100,000 Lake Michigan Coastal Grant to restore and repair this 140-year-old bridge.
+The project was completed in 2018.
+The bridge has been fully restored and provides a unique and historic interpretive area for cultural, historical, architectural, and artistic education.

 The Lake County Board of Commissioners worked tirelessly with several partners to restore and preserve this treasured landmark as an enhancement to the Lake County Fairgrounds.